joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-02-19-pick-a-circle.md

 $$ P(\text{interior circle}) \propto \int dr\, 2\pi r(1-2r)^2. $$

 But we need to be careful about the unit area in the new coordinates.
-In moving to the (center, separation) coordinate system, we stretch out each unit vector by a factor of $\sqrt{2}.$
+In moving to the (center, separation) coordinate system, we shrink each unit vector by a factor of $1/\sqrt{2}.$

 <!--[ drawing of the two grids overlaid ]-->
 ![](/img/2024-03-02-tilted-grid.png){:width="450 px" class="image-centered"}